Brazil–Haiti relations: Defense and security

+Military

 While there is no public documentation of purchases, Haiti has been purchasing small arms from Brazil, mainly the Taurus T4 rifle and the Taurus TH9 pistol.
 The last batch arrived on 4 September 2024, with Minister of Foreign Affairs Dominique Dupuy, after her official trip to Brazil.

 A delegation of Haitian Army officers and staffers of the ministry of Defense traveled to Brazil, specifically Rio de Janeiro, to attend LAAD Defence & Security 2025.
 They were seen talking to a representative at the Taurus Armas booth.

 A meeting between Haitian Prime Minister Alix Didier Fils-Aimé, Lieutenant General Derby Guerrier, and Brazilian Ambassador to Haiti Luís Fernando De Carvalho took place in May 2025, over the prospects for military cooperation, and mechanisms for a lasting strategic partnership.
 Ambassador De Carvalho later met with Haitian chancellor Jean-Victor Harvel Jean-Baptiste to further discuss how Brazil could assist Haitian state forces, mainly through training for agents of the Haitian National Police and support for the Armed Forces of Haiti.

+On March 27 2026, in a meeting between Foreign minister Raina Forbin and Brazilian ambassador Luís Guilherme Nascentes da Silva, the latter renewed his country's engagement to support the strengthening efforts of the Haitian military, with an accent on the Corps of Engineers.
+Brazilian Army instructors are planned to be sent to Haiti to provide training.

+In a May 20 meeting between Minister Andresol and Ambassador da Silva, talks were held over strengthening cooperation between both nations, particularly around the training of new non-commissioned officers, commissioned offers and General Staff cadres.
+Minister Andresol is scheduled to meet with his Brazilian counterpart, José Múcio, at the upcoming Conference of Defense Ministers of the Americas (CDMA) in Peru, in July 2026.